justahero/computation.rs/README.md

 SmallSteps
 ----------

+Operational Semantics define the behaviour of a program by defining structural rules of its parts.
+For this reduction to be executed an abstract machine is often used.
-Small steps semantics is used to create an AST that can be reduced step by step until no reduction is possible and evaluates to a final value.
+Small step semantics is a way to define a machine that evaluates a program by repeatedly reducing it step by step until some final value.
+Small step reductions work as formal rules of how to reduce a given program and its parts.
+In this section we follow the SIMPLE language as given in Chapter 1 of ["Understanding Computation"](http://computationbook.com/) by Tom Stuart and define the rules of this language in Rust.

 To create a simple number.